IRS Form 5884 Instructions

 Cooperatives, estates, and trusts must subtract Line 5 from Line 4.
 Report this on IRS Form 3800, Part III, Line 4b.

-Targeted group criteria
+Targeted group employees

 For WOTC purposes, the IRS has given specific guidelines for each targeted group.
 These criteria are outlined below.